4.1 Complex Number

 4.1.1 Definition

-The real part of the complex number, z, is x, and y is the imaginary part of z.
+The real part of the complex number, , is

 4.1.2 Arithmetic Operations